 Dr. Kari A. B. Chew is a citizen of the Chickasaw Nation.
-She is a postdoctoral fellow for NEȾOLṈEW̱ ‘one mind, one people’ at the University of Victoria’s Department of Indigenous Education.
+She is a postdoctoral fellow with the NEȾOLṈEW̱ Partnership.
 Her scholarship focuses on the motivations and experiences of adult additional language learners who are reclaiming their Indigenous heritage languages.
 Her current research considers the role of technology in connecting learners who live outside their communities to their languages.
 She earned her doctorate in Language, Reading, and Culture from the University of Arizona in 2016.

 Barbara Jenni, Project Manager

-Barbara is of Swiss, German, and French heritage and has lived in Switzerland, Guatemala, and Canada.
-She currently resides in Lekwungen and SENĆOŦEN speaking territories.
-She is the Project Manager of the SSHRC Partnership Grant project NEȾOLṈEW̱ ‘one mind, one people’, after having served as the project coordinator of the preceding SSHRC Partnership Development Grant, also with co-leads Onowa McIvor and Peter Jacobs.
-Barbara has also supported the coordination of Trish Rosborough’s SSHRC Insight Grant ‘Beautiful Words’ and Jean-Paul Restoule’s SSHRC Partnership Development and Insight Grants.
+Barbara is of Swiss, German, and French heritage.
+She has lived in Switzerland, Guatemala, and Canada, and is a grateful settler on Lekwungen and W̱SÁNEĆ territories.
+She is the Project Manager of the NEȾOLṈEW̱ Partnership, after having served as the coordinator of the preceding SSHRC Partnership Development Grant, also with co-leads Onowa McIvor and Peter Jacobs.
+Barbara also supported the coordination of Trish Rosborough’s SSHRC Insight Grant ‘Beautiful Words’ and Jean-Paul Restoule’s SSHRC Partnership Development and Insight Grants.

-Pierre was born in Barbados, West Indies and is of Afro-Caribbean and Italian descent and has lived in Victoria for over half of his life and raised his family in Lekwungen and SENĆOŦEN speaking territories.
+Pierre was born in Barbados, West Indies and is of Afro-Caribbean and Italian descent.
+He has lived in Victoria for over half of his life and raised his family on Lekwungen and W̱SÁNEĆ territories.
 Prior to returning to academia, Pierre spent over a decade in conservation biology having worked on landmark initiatives such as the Great Bear Rainforest Agreement, Biodiversity BC, and the Muskwa-Kechika Conservation Area Design.

 Nicki Benson, Research Assistant

 Nicki is of Jewish ancestry and grew up on Sḵwx̱wú7mesh, səl̓ilwətaɁɬ, and xʷməθkʷəy̓əm territories in Vancouver.
-In her career as a language teacher, researcher, and education consultant, she has continuously endeavoured to find creative ways to bring about social change through language education.
-Since 2013, her work has supported Indigenous language reclamation with organizations such as UNICEF Peru, the BC Ministry of Education, and Kwi Awt Stelmexw, a non-profit organization dedicated to strengthening Sḵwx̱wú7mesh (Squamish) language and culture.
+She has an M.A. in Language Education from the University of British Columbia and has been working in language education for 15 years as a teacher, researcher, and education consultant.
+Since 2013, Nicki has supported Indigenous language revitalization initiatives with organizations such as UNICEF Peru, the BC Ministry of Education, and Kwi Awt Stelmexw.

-Nicki has an MA in Language Education from the University of British Columbia, and she began a PhD in Indigenous Language Revitalization in 2018 at the University of Victoria under the supervision of Dr. Onowa McIvor.
-Through a case study with the Sḵwx̱wú7mesh Language Immersion Program, her doctoral research aims to determine success factors in adult immersion education for language reclamation.
-Nicki is the founder of Esperanza Education, the facilitator of the Spanish for Social Justice Teacher Network, the mamá of a brilliant two-year-old, and a student of Brazilian Jiu Jitsu.
+Nicki is a PhD student in Indigenous Language Revitalization under the supervision of Dr. Onowa McIvor.
+Her doctoral research will explore success factors in adult immersion education for language reclamation through a case study with the Sḵwx̱wú7mesh Language Immersion Program.
+Nicki is the founder of Esperanza Education, the facilitator of the Spanish for Social Justice Teacher Network, and the mamá of a bilingual two-year-old.

 Adam Stone, Research Assistant